Let’s talk about some of the popular container orchestration tools available in the market.

 Kubernetes is an open-source platform that was originally designed by Google and now maintained by the Cloud Native Computing Foundation.
 Kubernetes supports both declarative configuration and automation.
 It can help to automate deployment, scaling, and management of containerized workload and services.

 Kubernetes API helps to establish communication between users, cluster components, and external third-party components.
-Kubernetes control plane, and Nodes run on a group of nodes that together form the cluster.
-Application workload consists of one or more Pods which runs on Worker node(s).
+Kubernetes control plane and Nodes run on a group of nodes that together form the cluster.
+Application workload consists of one or more Pods that runs on Worker node(s).
 The control plane manages Pods and worker nodes.

 Companies like Babylon, Booking.com, AppDirect extensively use Kubernetes.